okx/testnets/v0.15.0/upgrade-step-en.md

 Dear OKExChain community members:

-OKExChain is scheduled to upgrade its testnet to V0.15.0 at 2020/12/04 6:00 UTC, below are the details
+OKExChain is scheduled to upgrade its testnet to V0.15.0 at 2020/12/04 11:00 UTC, the chain-id will become `okexchaintestnet-1`, below are the details

 ## OKExChain testnet v0.15.0 upgrades details
 1. The latest upgrade supports FARM module, FARM module is used to support OKEx SWAP yield farming.
-2. OKExChain precision is changed from 8 to 16
+2. OKExChain precision is changed from 8 to 18
 3. OKExChain v0.15.0 upgraded to cosmos sdk v0.39.2

 ## What are the duties of an OKExChain validator?
-Please stop the current testnet node before 2020/12/04 6:00 UTC and restart a node to join the new testnet following the below instructions.
+Please stop the current testnet node before 2020/12/04 10:00 UTC and restart a node to join the new testnet following the below instructions.
 We will send the same amount of new test tokens to your Validator address.
 https://okexchain-docs.readthedocs.io/en/latest/getting-start/install-okexchain.html